 Today Falasarna is an agricultural area and a major tourist attraction with thousands of guests every summer.
-Here you can enjoy the view, the sun, an iced coffee (Frappe) some water sports and of course the amazing blue crystal clear waters and the big sandy beach of Falasarna which have been receiving numerous awards for its beauty and services.
+Here you can enjoy the view, the sun, an iced coffee (Frappe) , some water sports and of course the amazing blue crystal clear waters and the big sandy beach of Falasarna which has been receiving numerous awards for its beauty and services.

 The beach of Falassarna is fully organized with umbrellas and sunbeds in its biggest part but there are several spots in between and on the smaller beaches, to place your own and enjoy the sea and the sun.

 Besides the main beach, which is the most visited, there are several smaller coves that one could visit for a swim.
 Some of those smaller beaches are organised but less populated or very quiet and isolated.
 These spots extend on both sides of the main beach and some are accessible on foot and some by car due to the distance.

 The main beach has two snack bars on the beach where someone could get some snacks, drinks and coffee.
 In the southern direction (left) of the main beach, following the road by car, you will find some quiet coves and end up in the Falasarna fishing port.

 A few hundred meters further down you will find a tiny beach called Pink sand, a lovely small beach.
 You can also enjoy a meal in the local, nearby taverna.
 If you follow the road to the north (right) of the main beach, you will also find some small coves as mentioned above but also more tavernas and bars, while at the end of the tarmac road the dirt road leading to the ancient Falasarna excavation site.